georgyporgy91/Riot-API/README.md

 # Riot-API
 Riot API Challenge

-Use the following code to run the app
+Please download the latest version of R. Use the following code to run the app.

 ```s
 if (!require('shiny')) install.packages("shiny")